andreinitescu/AutoBinding/README.md

 In your view-controller for example, you just need to call

+    using EasyBinding.Tools;

     public override void ViewDidLoad ()
     {
 		base.ViewDidLoad ();
 		this.AutoBind();
     }

+The implementation is in the extension class in EasyBinding.Touch/Tools/AutoBinding.cs

 Under the hood
 --------------